 3. Select Graphics and a Typeface

-Identification cards are not just a security device and a functional tool—it is also an extension of your school's name and image.
-Remember: an attractive and a well-designed card is more likely to be worn, so you better be wise in selecting the graphics and the typeface that you will use.
+Printable Identification cards are not just a security device and a functional tool—it is also an extension of your school's name and image.
+Remember: an attractive and well-designed card is more likely to be worn, so you better be wise in selecting the graphics and the typeface that you will use.
 The primary feature is typically the cardholder's photo.
 Make sure that the photo is large and its resolution is at least 300 dpi.
-Lastly, you have to you use a typeface that is not too simple, but also not extravagant.
+Lastly, you have to use a typeface that is not too simple, but also not extravagant.
 By choosing the appropriate font, you are promoting easy readability, thereby making the authentication process fast and accurate.

 4. Insert the Proprietor's Data

-The cardholder's data is one of the most important thing that you can see in an ID, aside from the photo.
-Indicate the complete name of the student, the student number, and the level of education—nursery school, primary school, secondary school, or senior high school.
-You can also add the birth date of the proprietor and the contact details of the person if in case of emergency.
+The cardholder's data is one of the most important things that you can see in an ID, aside from the photo.
+Indicate the complete name of the student, the student number, and the level of education—nursery school, primary school, secondary school, sports, or senior high school.
+You can also add the birth date of the proprietor and the contact details of the person if in case of an emergency.